sbeecher0575/gurzilliancalendar/files/StoryFile.md

 megaphone from his pack and began the broadcast.\p
     The knights froze.
-Gerald read them the news: the joys and sorrows, the esciting, the mundane, and the whirlwind that was about to strike.
+Gerald read them the news: the joys and sorrows, the exciting, the mundane, and the whirlwind that was about to strike.